 Who doesn’t love Jimmy Buffett?!
 There’s no better place to have fun in the Florida sun than at the Margaritaville Hollywood Beach Resort, located just down the road in Hollywood.
 There’s always something fun going on here, morning or night.
 The resort is large, with over 350 rooms and plenty of space to chill.
 Margaritaville has two outdoor pools, a waterslide, and full service cabanas.
 In addition, there are more than 8 different bars and restaurants onsite, so you’ll never have to go to the same place twice.

 Don’t let the fact that many places are located in different towns outside of Fort Lauderdale.
-South Florida is really one big city from Miami all the way up the coast to Fort Lauderdale and beyond.
+South Florida is really one big city from Miami up the coast to Fort Lauderdale and beyond.
 So even if an attraction has an address of another city, it’s probably just a suburb of one of the major cities like Fort Lauderdale.